akshayrdeodhar/akshayrdeodhar.github.io/_posts/2024-01-06-vegas-and-utah.md

 The airport stinks.
 Men are taking off their shirts in the security check line, and revealing their hairy chests.
 The flooring looks gaudy- for some reason everything in vegas must sparkle.
 Slot machines everywhere.
-People suffering severly from mid-life crisis sit next to one armed bandits near the boarding gate, feeding them dollar bills.
+People suffering severely from mid-life crisis sit next to one armed bandits near the boarding gate, feeding them dollar bills.
 A particularly distressed person checks their bank balance on a mobile app, and continues to play, waiting for his flight.
 Luckily, I find a nice bagel stand, share a laugh with the server who